 Are you wanting to get away for a weekend but don’t have time to go too far away?
 Try a staycation!
+There are so many great places close by that you can slip away to for the weekend or even during the week.
 Here’s a list of the top staycation places in DFW.

 Great Wolf Lodge (Grapevine) Why it’s a good choice: This is a great family getaway.
 It’s fun and entertainment for the whole family with an indoor and outdoor water park, game center, restaurants, and tons of inside entertainment.
 This is a great family getaway that will make great memories for kids.
 If you only stay one night you still get access to the water park for 2 days.
 Grapevine is close to the airport and has lots of fun things to do in town.
 Groupon has lots of deals throughout the year for savings on rooms!